themaskedwarrior1/codecademy_1/README.md

 ## About the Project

-Codecademy full-stack path's off=platform project: Fotomatic practising the html, css, grid, and flexbox.
+Codecademy full-stack path's off-platform project: Fotomatic practising the html, css, grid, and flexbox.

 ## Contact